13 May, 2026

 AI in Medicine: Statistics by Doctors

 US doctors also recognize the benefits that AI provides.
 A recent AMA report shows an interesting point — over 80% of clinicians use AI in their current jobs.
-If we compare this number to data from 2023, it is doubled twice.
+If we compare this number to data from 2023, it is doubled.
 More than three-quarters of doctors believe this instrument helps them care for patients effectively.

 AI Application Area Usage Rate (%)